Taking Chances

-Taking Chances is the tenth English-language and twenty-third studio album by Canadian singer Celine Dion, released by Columbia Records on 7 November 2007.
-Dion returned to the music scene after almost five years of performing A New Day... in Las Vegas.
+Taking Chances is the twenty-third studio album and tenth English-language album by Canadian singer Celine Dion, released by Columbia Records on 7 November 2007.
+Dion returned to the music scene after almost five years of performing A New Day... on the Las Vegas Strip.
 She collaborated on Taking Chances with various rock and pop producers, including John Shanks, Linda Perry, ex-Evanescence members Ben Moody and David Hodges, Kristian Lundin, Ne-Yo, Chuck Harmony, Tricky Stewart, Eurythmics' David A. Stewart, Kara DioGuardi, Emanuel Kiriakou, Anders Bagge, Peer Åström, Aldo Nova, Christopher Neil and Guy Roche.
-The album garnered mixed reviews from music critics, who noticed that "not many chances were taken after all".

-Taking Chances has sold 3.1 million copies worldwide in 2007 alone and peaked inside top ten in various countries, including number one in Canada, Switzerland, South Africa and on the European Top 100 Albums.
-It has sold 1.1 million units in the United States and was certified Platinum by the RIAA.
-In Canada, after shipping over 400,000 copies, the album was certified four-times Platinum.
-The first single, "Taking Chances" was released in September 2007 and peaked inside top ten in various European countries and in Canada.
-In 2008, different songs were selected as the second single: "Eyes on Me" in the United Kingdom, "A World to Believe In" in Japan and "Alone" in North America.
-The latter was also released as third and final single in the United Kingdom.
-On 14 February 2008, Dion embarked on the year-long Taking Chances World Tour, which visited five continents and became one of the highest-grossing tours of all-time.
+Taking Chances sold 3.1 million copies worldwide in 2007 alone and peaked inside the top ten in various countries, including number one in Canada, Switzerland, South Africa and on the European Top 100 Albums.
+It has sold 1.1 million units in the United States and was certified platinum by the RIAA.
+In Canada, after shipping over 400,000 copies, the album was certified four-times platinum.
+The first single, "Taking Chances", was released in September 2007 and peaked inside the top ten in various European countries and in Canada.
+In 2008, different songs were selected as the second single for different regions: "Eyes on Me" in the United Kingdom, "A World to Believe In" in Japan and "Alone" in North America.
+The latter was also released as the third and final single in the United Kingdom.
+On 14 February 2008, Dion embarked on the year-long Taking Chances World Tour, which visited five continents and became one of the highest-grossing tours of all time.